xbeat/Machine-Learning/README.md

 Introduction to Natural Language Toolkit (NLTK) NLTK is a suite of libraries and programs for symbolic and statistical natural language processing (NLP) for the Python programming language.
 It provides easy-to-use interfaces to over 50 corpora and lexical resources, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning.

+## Exploring Neural Network Fundamentals in Python

+Neural Network Fundamentals

+In neural networks, data flows through layers of interconnected nodes, each applying weights and biases to transform inputs into outputs.
+The provided code demonstrates a simple linear regression using a neural network with one dense layer, implementing a straightforward relationship Y = 2X.

 ## ETL, ELT, and EtLT Processes in Python

 Introduction to ETL, ELT, and EtLT